Skip to Content

 How Montessori teaches the concept of zero: The Zero Game

-Montessori math activities focus on associating quantities with their corresponding numbers.
-This is where the Zero Game comes into play.
+Montessori math activities focus on associating quantities with their corresponding numbers, which is called 1:1 correspondence.

-The Zero Game is one of a child's first introductions to associate the abstract concept of zero.
+The Zero Game is one of a child's first introductions to the abstract concept of zero.

 Early Montessori math activities focus heavily on the numbers 0-9.
 The reason for this has to do with future decimal system work, which we will discuss in a later post.

-At the point when number symbols are being learned, there is a game that children really enjoy.
-It’s called The Zero Game.
+At the point when number symbols are being learned is when the Zero Game is introduced.

 This game reinforces the concept of zero, as introduced in the pre-requisite materials, such as the Spindle Boxes.